Publishing Guide

 To publish a new version, upload the updated package via the web UI or run:

-sv publish ./my-package --version 1.1.0Each version can include a changelog entry describing what changed.
+sv push ./my-package --owner your-github-username --version 1.1.0Each version can include a changelog entry describing what changed.
 Previous versions remain available for download, and users can pin to a specific version if needed.